Cinnamon Coffee Cake Recipe

-- Bakes in a large pan, so it’s perfect for serving to a crowd.
+- Bakes in a large pan (13×9), so it’s perfect for serving to a crowd (or freezing some for later).

 - Cream cheese.
-This is my secret weapon.
-I substitute some of the butter for cream cheese, and I believe this is what makes my recipe better than any other out there.
+I firmly believe this key ingredient is what makes my recipe better than any other out there.
 The crumb on this cake is so soft, so moist, so melt-in-your-mouth–and the flavor is divine.
 And in case you’re worried that it makes the cake actually taste like cream cheese, it doesn’t!
+Stick with a brick of cream cheese for this recipe, as the tub-style cream cheese contains added water and stabilizers that are best left out of this recipe.
+And if you perhaps live in a country where this (brick-style) cream cheese isn’t available, I recommend you try my sour cream coffee cake, instead.

 - Sugar.
-While this probably isn’t an unexpected ingredient, using a blend of granulated and light brown sugar certainly isn’t always the norm.
-I love using brown sugar in many classic recipes where just granulated is typically used (like my chocolate cake!) because it adds depth of flavor and moisture.
+While granulated sugar is a common cinnamon coffee cake go-to, using a blend introduces added moisture and flavor (thanks to the molasses in the brown sugar) without making things too sweet.
+I love using brown sugar in classic recipes where just granulated is typically used (like my chocolate cake recipe!) because of this.

 - Cornstarch.
 We’ll add this to encourage a soft, tender, melt-in-your-mouth crumb.
-Cornstarch is another secret ingredient that I use in many of my recipes (remember my cinnamon rolls or chocolate chip cookies!?).
+Cornstarch is another secret ingredient that I use in many of my recipes, from my cinnamon rolls to my chocolate chip cookie recipe.

 - Buttermilk.
-Regular whole milk would work here, but buttermilk adds flavor and moisture to the end-result (which is what makes my buttermilk pancakes so special).
-If you don’t have buttermilk on hand, feel free to use my buttermilk substitute instead.
+Regular whole milk would “work” here, but buttermilk adds flavor and moisture to the end-result (which is what makes my buttermilk pancakes so special).
+If you don’t have buttermilk on hand, you can use my buttermilk substitute instead, but this particular cake is best with real, full-fat buttermilk.

 - Cream together the cream cheese and butter, then add the sugars and beat until light and fluffy.